atticoos/jekyll-portfolio/src/_drafts/in-progress/es6-genrator-iterable-interface.md

 When I first heard of ES6 (or rather, ES2015) generators, it took me a couple cycles of reading to understand the idea behind them.
 Once you have that "ah Ha!" moment, you can see all the things you could potentially do with them.
 I always it helpful to relate something new to something you already understand, so let's see how we can use generators to solve problems that we face today.

 ## What is a generator?
 A generator is basically a function with a different type of `return`.
 Instead of returning values, it _produces_, or _yeilds_ a value whenever `next()` is called.
-The next time `next` is called, the lines after the first `yield` are processed until another `yield` is reached.
+A generator's code block runs until the first `yield` line.
+That line only gets executed when `next()` is called.
+When `next()` is called, whatever value is yielded is given to next and the code continues to run until the next `yeild` is reached, or otherwise completes.
 When you call a generator, it returns you an _instance_ of the generator, similar to how you might call `new FunctionName()`.

 For example, this will `yield` two values, `a` and then `b`, and then it will be done:
 {% highlight javascript %}